 Fire and emigration: “Such events provide good-quality dopamine and the strength to live and fight”

-Political prisoner Lev Skoryakin (Crooked Road to Dublin): “Such meetings are useful in helping us take a deep exhale to continue surviving”
+Political prisoner Lev Skoryakin (Rocky Road to Dublin): “Such meetings are useful in helping us take a deep exhale to continue surviving”

 Contact: